aldryn/aldryn-docs/docs/reference/addons/template-structure.rst

 Inline JavaScript should be avoided at all.
-There is `additional reading material <http://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/codestyle/javascript.html#passing-data-to-components>`_ available if you want to get more examples of hwo to achieve this.
+There is `additional reading material <http://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/codestyle/javascript.html#passing-data-to-components>`_ available if you want to get more examples of how to achieve this.